betterlucky/YourCinemaFilms/README.md

 1. The task is configured as a cron job in the `render.yaml` file
 2. It runs the `update_cinema_cache.py` script, which:
+   - Flags films that need status checks based on their release dates
    - Connects to the TMDB API
-   - Fetches current and upcoming UK cinema releases
+   - Fetches current and upcoming UK cinema releases in a single optimized run
    - Updates the database with the latest film information
    - Updates the JSON cache files

+#### Optimized Data Retrieval

+The system has been optimized to reduce API calls and improve efficiency:

+1. **Efficient Data Extraction**: Only extracts the specific data needed from TMDB responses
+2. **Reduced API Calls**: Extracts basic information from initial results before making additional API calls
+3. **Optimized Database Updates**: Only updates fields that have changed in the database
+4. **Smart Batch Processing**: Uses smaller batch sizes with appropriate delays to manage resources effectively

 #### Configuration